Perindo Party: Political identities

-In 2017, Perindo declared its support for Anies Baswedan and Sandiaga Uno, who were victorious in the 19 April runoff Jakarta gubernatorial election, defeating Basuki Tjahaja Purnama.
+Ideology and political position

-However, for the 2019 presidential election, it declared its support for incumbent Joko Widodo.
+The 2008 Law on Political Parties mandates that all political parties in Indonesia adopt Pancasila and 1945 Constitution as their ideology and sole foundation.
+The party endorses protectionist policies and attributed the widening economic gap to the free market.

 Party platform

 Like other Indonesian secular parties, Perindo espouses values of prosperity and justice for all Indonesian citizens.
 The party's official vision is to make Indonesia a progressive, united, fair, affluent, prosperous, sovereign, dignified and cultured nation.

 Perindo's six-point mission statement is: